linyuehzzz/linyuehzzz.github.io/index.md

 <img src="assets/photo.jpeg" alt="Alt Text" width="20%" />

 I am Assistant Instructional Professor of GIScience at the [Center for Spatial Data Science](https://spatial.uchicago.edu/), [University of Chicago](https://www.uchicago.edu/).
-My research is situated at the intersection of **data**, **computation**, and **human values**.
+My research is situated at the intersection of **data**, **computation**, and **human values**, from which I aim to critically engage with geospatial computing both practically and theoretically.
 My research aims to answer the question: How can we develop computational methods, which are increasingly complex, to embody social responsibility, preserve privacy, and be used to understand and mitigate inequalities and injustices?
+My work has been focused on issues such as:

-To achieve this, (1) I explore integrating social justice principles into geospatial methods to address the needs of individuals and communities with varying levels of vulnerability.
-(2) I work on developing methods to protect individual privacy while maintaining the utility of geospatial data.
-(3) In addition, I am intersted in how new geospatial computing methods can be used to help understand and reduce inqeualities and improve quality of life.
+- **Fairness in spatial computing**: Integrating fairness, equitability, and other social justice principles into spatial optimization and machine learning to address the needs of individuals and communities with varying levels of vulnerability.

-**Interests**
-- Geospatial data science
-- Geospatial computing
-- Urban informatics
-- Location privacy and justice
+- **Digital privacy**: Developing methods to protect individual privacy while providing useful geospatial data.
+- **Computing for social good**: Exploring how new geospatial computing methods can help understand and reduce inequalities and improve quality of life.

 **Education**